rayyungdev/flifPress/README.md

 Set up your virtual environment by using virtualenv
 In your virtual env, install the requirements with
 ##### pip install -r requirements.txt
+Once the necessary libaries are set up, you should be able to run functions from gnist.py and NCD.py.
+Note, if you're running from the command line, you will not be able to see the images (I suggest running from jupyter).
+However, the calculations will still work